AkhileshDalvi/position-size-calculator/README.md

 ## Installation

 1. Ensure you have Raycast installed on your macOS.
-2. (Once published) Search for "Position Size Calculator" in the Raycast Store and click "Install".
+2. Search for "Position Size Calculator" in the Raycast Store and click "Install".
 3. (For local development) Clone the repository, navigate to the project directory, run `npm install` (or `yarn install`), and then `npm run dev` (or `yarn dev`).

 ## How to Use